Quantum Advantage for All: Related Work

-BTOR2~\cite{BTOR2} extends SMT-LIB~\cite{SMTLIB} with sequential operators enabling us to avoid the path explosion problem in symbolic execution engines.
+BTOR2~\cite{BTOR2} extends SMT-LIB~\cite{SMTLIB} with sequential operators that inspired us in how to avoid the path and state explosion problems when encoding symbolic execution of arbitrary code.
 Translating BTOR2 to quadratic unconstrained binary optimization (QUBO) models takes us to the domain of QUBO problems and solvers.
 QUBO is NP-hard~\cite{Date2019} and has numerous applications beyond quantum annealing~\cite{Hao14}.
-QUBO problems can be solved by Steepest Gradient Descent~\cite{Meza10} and Tabu Search~\cite{Gendreau05} as well as variations of Tabu Search~\cite{Glover98,Zhou13,Gerald11,Misevicius05,Battiti97}, Simulated Quantum Annealing (SQA)~\cite{Hariyama20,Crosson16}, and Global Equilibrium Search (GES)~\cite{Shylo12,Shylo10}.
+QUBO problems can also be solved by algorithms that target gate-model quantum computers~\cite{Ehsan17,GroverQUBO,ImaginaryTimeEvol,VQA}, and other classical algorithms such as Steepest Gradient Descent~\cite{Meza10} and Tabu Search~\cite{Gendreau05} as well as variations of Tabu Search~\cite{Glover98,Zhou13,Gerald11,Misevicius05,Battiti97}, Simulated Quantum Annealing (SQA)~\cite{Hariyama20,Crosson16}, Global Equilibrium Search (GES)~\cite{Shylo12,Shylo10}.
 SQA algorithms use Markov Chain Monte Carlo methods~\cite{Crosson16} and classical accelerators such as GPUs and FPGAs~\cite{Hariyama20} to deal with the problem that current quantum computers feature only relatively small amounts of qubits.
 Optimization techniques found in QUBO solvers but also SMT solvers and bounded model checkers as well as in compilers may eventually help reducing the number of qubits when translating RISC-V via BTOR2 to QUBO.

-Moving on to quantum computing, there are essentially two mainstream models of quantum computers or Noisy Intermediate-Scale Quantum (NISQ) devices: gate model (GM) and quantum annealing (QA) machines.
-Our results directly apply to QA and, at least in principle, to GM as well.
-While GM is universal, QA is not.
-However, in the NISQ-devices market~\cite{Crosson21}, QA greatly outperforms GM in number of available qubits with the most recently released Quantum Processor Unit (QPU) featuring 5k qubits, and the announcement of a QPU with 7k qubits.
+Moving on to quantum computing, there are essentially two mainstream models of quantum computers or Noisy Intermediate-Scale Quantum (NISQ) devices: quantum annealing (QA) and gate-model (GM) machines.
+Our results directly apply to both, QA using QUBOT and GM using QUARC, while both are also at least in principle interchangable~\cite{Wilson21,Atrey19}.
+In the NISQ-devices market~\cite{Crosson21}, QA greatly outperforms GM in number of available qubits with the most recently released Quantum Processor Unit (QPU) featuring 5k qubits, and the announcement of a QPU with 7k qubits.
 Moreover, QA has recently been shown to return global optima with higher probability than GM while both, QA and GM, do not provide fairness if multiple ground states exist~\cite{Pelofske2021}.
 QA has already been applied in various domains other than executing arbitrary code~\cite{Tabi20,Wang20,Hayato17,Adachi15,Andrew14}.